-AT BUDDEROO NATIONAL PARK: BYO food and prep a picnic hamper to kick back, or utilise the Picnic and BBQ facilities at the Carrington Falls area.
+AT BUDDEROO NATIONAL PARK: BYO food and prep a picnic hamper to kick back, or utilise the picnic and BBQ facilities at the Carrington Falls area.
 If you prefer a cafe lunch, enjoy the views and some light refreshments under the trees at the family-friendly Lyrebird Cafe within the Minnamurra Rainforest Centre (subject to opening hours).

 OUTSIDE MINNAMURRA RAINFOREST: The picturesque village Jamberoo is only a short 8-minute drive outside the Minnamurra Rainforest Centre.
 You’ll be able to find a pub and a bakery for some grub.
 Alternatively, a further 15 minutes out West is Kiama for more choices.

 Visiting Kiama for a day is also a fun family destination – kids love the Kiama blowhole!
 The town is rich with historic places of interest such as the plaque commemorating the landing site of pioneer aviator Kingsford Smith at Seven Mile Beach in Gerroa, or the National Trust Terraces built in 1886 to house workers from the local quarry which is now a selection of speciality shops.
 There are also beaches and wildlife on the Kiama Coast Walk to explore, and a dramatic three-stage coast-hugging track from Minnamurra in the north to Werri Beach, Gerringong in the south.